AllanM328/CalamityBuilds/README.md

 ## Planned Features

 - UI interface
+- Track your progression stage and filter accordingly
 - Be able to choose class to filter unneccesarry items
 - Additional comments to items (i.e. "Favorable for Higher DPS")